What is Accessibility?

-Below are some important things to note about our site’s accessibility.
-If you encounter a problem accessing any part of Benetech.org, or would like to provide feedback on our web accessibility, please complete the form at the bottom of this page.
+Below are some important items to note about our site’s accessibility.
+If you encounter a problem accessing any part of Benetech.org, or would like to provide feedback on our web accessibility, please contact us.

 Straightforward design with ARIA landmarks

-The website uses an organized and accessible navigation bar, has an automatically refreshable sitemap and uses ARIA landmarks to distinguish between the core sections of each page.
+The website uses an organized and accessible navigation bar, has an automatically refreshable sitemap, and uses ARIA landmarks to distinguish among the core sections of each page.